PARTS AND OPERATION MANUAL

 I

-Always read, understand, and follow procedures in Operator’s
+Always read, understand, and follow procedures in Operators

 Manual before attempting to operate equipment.